lkuper/CMPS290S-2018-09/_drafts/Abhishek_Blog1_Draft.md

 	assertEquals(ot.Data, "yfxcd")
 }
 ```

-_NOTE_: A word on terminology before we begin the discussion.
-The word 'local' is used below to denote where the above program is executing: the 'local' machine or system.
-The word 'remote' is used to denote a remote machine where a 'remote' user may be working and making changes to their own copy of the data.

 Each test case shown above adds an operation performed either locally on the data or by another user on their own copy of the data and sent over as part of the synchronization process.
 At the end of each synchronization step the data must be the same data on both local and remote users' ends.
 Each test case moves the editing process forward via a set of operations that are performed on the data.
 The following operations are performed on the data: